GregShiner/recipe-classifier/README.md

 We prefer if user(s) activated a venv to avoid polluting their global package namespace on their computer, and is highly recommended when working on python packages.

-To activate a venv, follow the [instructions](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-a-new-virtual-environment) dedicated towards your specific host machine's OS in order to create and activate virtual environment.
+To activate a venv, follow the [instructions](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-a-new-virtual-environment) dedicated towards your specific host machine's operating system in order to create and activate virtual environment.

 ### 3. Install Required Packages